The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Derivation of the functional

 Here $\Delta_i$ is the lattice Laplace operator acting on the $i$-th variable:

 where $e_k$ is the vector consisting of $1$ on the $k$-th position and zero elsewhere.

 The second quantization \cite{DerGer-13} of $H_N$ is then given by

-where $a_i$ and $a_i^*$ are respectively annihilation and creation operators of a particle on lattice side $i$, $n_i$ is a particle number operator $n_i = a_i^*a_i$ and $\la i, j\ra$ denotes the pair of nearest neighbours.
-After rewriting in momentum space, i.e.
+where $a_x$ and $a_x^*$ are respectively annihilation and creation operators of a particle on lattice side $x$, $n_x$ is a particle number operator $n_x = a_x^*a_x$ and the summation in the first term is taken over the ordered pairs of nearest neighbors $\la x, y\ra$ (ordered means $\la x,y\ra \ne \la y, x\ra$).
+After rewriting in the momentum space, i.e.

 the Hamiltonian becomes

 where